- Guru Difference

 So, if you’re ready to visualize the connections within your device’s design and your QMS like never before, then get your free demo of Greenlight Guru today.

 Here’s a question for our listeners: When it comes to making sure your medical devices are safe and effective, is it more important to find the right answers or to ask the right questions?

-In this episode of the Global Medical Device podcast, we are delving into everything related to design verification and validation, which is often called the V&V.
+In this episode of the Global Medical Device podcast, we delve into everything related to design verification and validation, which is often called V&V.

-Today we’re talking to a familiar guest and medical device expert Mike Drues, president of Vascular Sciences.
-Mike works for and consults with medical device companies located all over the world.
+We talk to a familiar guest and medical device expert Michael Drues Ph.D., president of Vascular Sciences.
+Michael works for and consults with medical device companies located all over the world.
 He also works with the US FDA, Canada Health, and other regulatory and government agencies in the US, Canada, Europe and elsewhere in the world.

 Validation and verification: What do these two words mean, what are the major differences between the two, and how do they both fit into your approval processes?

 How to know when you need to go to the FDA with a 510k form and when you can simply use a letter-to-file.

 The importance of knowing why you’re running the V&V tests to begin with.